 Patient Charges and Costs

 You're more than just a label on a bill.
-UnityPoint Health is dedicated to providing you with the information you need to keep your health on point, including details regarding our charges, your costs and information about financial assistance that may be available to you.
+UnityPoint Health wants to provide you with the information you need to keep your health on point.
+These price transparency resources include information about our charges, your costs and financial assistance that may be available to you.
 We want to deliver easier, more personal care to you and your family.

 When you need our services, you may wonder how much your care will cost.
-Our financial coordinators are available to provide individualized cost estimates based on the type of care you plan to receive and your insurance information.
+Here are several ways to get the information you need:

 If you have health insurance, it is best to first contact your insurance provider.

-- Why?
-Many insurance providers offer estimates for your out-of-pocket costs based on your plan's specific benefits.
+Why?
+Many insurance providers offer price estimates for your out-of-pocket costs based on your plan's specific benefits.
 Also, your insurance provider may be able to estimate the cost for all your care – including not only hospital charges but also physician charges and other associated charges, such as therapy.
-Your insurance provider may also have information to help you compare price and quality measures for the healthcare providers available to you.
+Your insurance provider may also have information to help you compare price and quality measures for all the healthcare providers available to you in your plan.

-UnityPoint Health also provides patients with out-of-pocket cost estimates based on your planned services and your insurance carrier/plan.
+UnityPoint Health personalized out-of-pocket cost estimates (price estimates) are available based on your specific planned services and your insurance plan.
 To request a cost estimate, just call (608) 417-5030.
 Or, you may request a cost estimate using our secure online form.

 Why?
 We are committed to providing you with information about your estimated out-of-pocket cost as you make health care decisions.
-UnityPoint Health has agreements with many insurance companies that determine the amount we will be paid.
-Our team will verify your insurance coverage and benefits, including your plan's required co-payments, deductible cost, co-insurance and maximum out-of-pocket cost specified in your plan.
+UnityPoint Health has agreements with many insurance companies that determine the amount we are paid.
+Our Financial Clearance team will verify your insurance coverage and benefits, including your plan's required co-payments, deductible cost, co-insurance and maximum out-of-pocket cost specified in your plan.
 We can also discuss your payment options.

 If you are not insured or think you will need help paying your bill, please call (608) 417-5035.